Fellowships recognise leading research talent

-Dr Kate Sutton, Dr Lu Lu, Dr Ivan Pocrnic and Dr Tim Regan have been named Career Track Fellows at the Roslin Institute, part of the Royal (Dick) School of Veterinary Studies.
+Dr Kate Sutton, Dr Lu Lu, Dr Ivan Pocrnic and Dr Tim Regan have been named Career Track Fellows at the Roslin Institute.

 Chancellor’s Fellowships support outstanding scientists to develop their work over five years.
 They are aimed at fostering cutting-edge interdisciplinary research carried out by the fellows, who are recruited as a cohort from across the University and supported through mentoring, peer support and training opportunities.

 Dr Glendinning’s fellowship will investigate how the gastrointestinal microorganisms of avian species – chickens and red grouse – ferment dietary fibre, to generate knowledge that can improve poultry production sustainability, and inform wildlife conservation efforts.

 Dr Glover’s research will examine aspects of the formation of embryonic patterns during vertebrate development, a process essential for the correct function of tissues and organs.